mattwar/Klint/README.md

-    -connection <string>  the connection to use to access schema from the server -cache <path>         overrides the default path to the local schema cache directory -nocache              disables use of the local schema cache -generate             generates cached schemas for all databases (does not do analysis) -cluster <name>       the current cluster in scope (if no connection specified) -database <name>      the current database in scope (if not specified by connection)
+    -connection <string>  the connection to use to access schema from the server -cache <path>         overrides the default path to the local schema cache directory -nocache              disables use of the local schema cache -generate             generates cached schemas for all databases -delete               deletes all cached schemas
+    -cluster <name>       the current cluster in scope (if no connection specified) -database <name>      the current database in scope (if not specified by connection)

+### files:

+  One or more file paths or file path patterns.

 ### examples: